Baltimore, County Cork: Places of interest

 One of the most notable landmarks in the area is the Baltimore Beacon, also known as Lot's wife.
 Towards the end of July 1847, Commander James Wolfe, R.N., informed the Ballast Board that he had recently completed a survey of Baltimore Harbour and noticed the destruction of the beacon on the eastern point of the southern entrance to the harbour.

 George Halpin, the Board's inspector was ordered to report the matter which he did the following month, stating that the original, locally built beacon was too small, poorly built, and had been vandalised.
 He recommended a large and properly constructed beacon with which the Board concurred.

 Almost a year passed, 6 July 1848, before the Board requested the secretary to seek permission from Lord Carbery for a piece of ground ten yards in diameter, on which to build the beacon.
 By the end of July, a reply had been received from Mr Arthur Perry-Aylmer informing the Board that Lady Carbery of Castle Freke near Rosscarbery had given her full permission to either rebuild or re-construct the existing beacon and granted free access as the beacon was a matter of such vast importance to fishermen and others.

 By February 1849 inspector George Halpin reported that the masonry work of the beacon was complete but the iron staff and vane still had to be placed on top.

 The conspicuous conical white-painted Baltimore Beacon, sometimes called the 'pillar of salt' or 'Lot's wife' is approximately 50 feet (15.2m) high and 5 yards (4.6m) in diameter at the base.
-The vent, mentioned by Halpin in 1849 was obviously vulnerable and at a later date was replaced by a sphere.
+The vane, mentioned by Halpin in 1849 was obviously vulnerable and at a later date was replaced by a sphere.

 Tourism

 Baltimore attracts visitors and the resident population increases in the summer months due to the summer homes that have been built in the area.
 Baltimore is used by visitors interested in sailing, fishing and exploring the countryside.
 Baltimore is a base from which tourists explore Cape Clear, Sherkin and Lough Hyne.
 Lough Hyne, Ireland's first marine nature reserve is approximately 5 km from the town.
 Baltimore also has become a venue for scuba diving, due largely to the number and variety of shipwrecks in the bay.
 These include a Second World War submarine (U-260), the bulk carrier Kowloon Bridge and the Alondra from 1916.

-One local restaurant has a Michelin star (Dede), as did Mews (2018–20).
+One local restaurant has two Michelin stars (Dede), as did Mews (2018–20).